 If you got a subcutaneous defibrillator, there are no leads placed through the veins, so there aren't any restrictions on driving or lifting your arm above your shoulder.

 Treating pain after your procedure

-Unless your doctor instructs you to do so, don't take pain medication containing aspirin because it can increase bleeding risk.
+Unless your doctor instructs you to do so, don't take pain medication containing aspirin because it can increase the risk of bleeding.

 ICDs have become standard treatment for anyone who has survived cardiac arrest, and they're increasingly used in people at high risk of sudden cardiac arrest.
 An ICD lowers your risk of sudden death from cardiac arrest more than medication alone.

-Although the electrical shocks can be unsettling, there is evidence that the ICD is effectively treating your heart rhythm problem and protecting you from sudden death.
+Although the electrical shocks can be unsettling, they're a sign that the ICD is effectively treating your heart rhythm problem and protecting you from sudden death.
 Talk to your doctor about how to best care for your ICD.

 After the procedure, you'll need to take some precautions to avoid injuries and make sure your ICD works properly.

-You'll likely be able to return to normal activities such as exercise, work and sex soon after you recover from surgery.
+You'll likely be able to return to normal activities soon after you recover from surgery.
 Follow your doctor's instructions.
 For four weeks after surgery, your doctor might ask you to refrain from:

 - Vigorous above-the-shoulder activities or exercises, including golf, tennis, swimming, bicycling, bowling or vacuuming